dribnet/purvs/README.md

-## Ps4 part2
+## Ps4

-I have transfered the code from my ps3 to make this infinite stary sky.
-The zooming and panning works well but the scale and colours of elements need to be changed.
+I have transfered the code from my ps3 to create this infinite stary sky.
+The zooming and panning work well but the colour and scale of elements need to be changed in the next version.